rkgofiitk/academic-issues.github.io/Topics/OdishaSchools.md

 ## 5T Transformation of School Education System in Odisha

+I described about the public schools in Jharkhand in one of my recent blogs.
+The state seems to have abdicated its responsibilities in guaranteeing a minimum middle and elementary-level school education.
+It is heartening to see the opposite in the neighboring state of Odisha.

 Recently, I saw a full-page advertisement regarding the Odisha government's claim to have transformed 532 schools in the state.
 According to the ad, these schools' infrastructure has been updated as part of the much-hyped 5T school transformation program.
 Transparency, technology, teamwork, time, and transformation, are the five Ts that describe the government's vision for the state.
 It is uncertain whether